 - And in the original series episode "The Changeling", Nomad's beam weapon vaporized many a red-shirt without trace.

-- In Star Trek The Motion Picture, V'Ger disintegrated entire Klingon battle cruisers.
-(Although strictly speaking that was less of a disintegration and more of a destructive scan.)
+- In Star Trek: The Motion Picture, V'Ger disintegrated entire Klingon battle cruisers.

 - Three shots of a Zat gun on Stargate SG-1 used to do this, but after the writers realized it was stupid, they quietly stopped using that function.